(con't from Part VII)

 There's no more fun, exuberant little dance piece to write, play, or listen to on the organ than a brisk "Jig" fugue [See blog, Audience Appeal].

-Your fugue will begin with the "subject," or theme, in compound duple (6/8) time entering in one of the 4 voices all by itself which, after it runs its course, will be repeated either higher or lower in a different voice, which is called the "answer."
+Your fugue will begin with the subject, or theme, in compound duple (6/8) time entering in one of the 4 voices all by itself which, after it runs its course, will be repeated either higher or lower in a different voice, which is called the answer.

-In general however, you should strive to move these melodic lines around in the various entries and leave nothing to chance; the idea is to avoid duplication as much as possible and try to give each melodic line (subject and both countersubjects) a chance to enter in all 4 voices.
+In general however, we should strive to move these melodic lines around in the various entries and leave nothing to chance; the idea is to avoid duplication as much as possible and try to give each melodic line (subject and both countersubjects) a chance to enter in all 4 voices.

-It was also Bach's habit, when writing an organ fugue, to save the lowest octave of the pedals for the final entry of the subject in the home key, which exploits to the fullest the downward sonority of the instrument.
+It was Bach's habit, when writing an organ fugue, to save the lowest octave of the pedals for the final entry of the subject in the home key, which exploits to the fullest the downward sonority of the instrument.

 We would do well to consider and adopt this, as well as all other habits of his, as a fugue writer.

-By dividing the task into smaller "chunks" like this, after these entries are worked out to my satisfaction in their various keys (typically this means the tonic, dominant, subdominant, and their relatives, up to 6 keys in all) and have these separate chunks of work saved, all I have to do at a later time is pull them up on the screen, begin connecting them together like a string of pearls using additional episodic or transitional material based upon fragments of the subject or countersubjects and their inverses, and the fugue will seem to assemble itself [See blog, Ten Steps].
+By dividing the task into smaller "chunks" like this, after these entries are worked out to our satisfaction in their various keys (typically this means the tonic, dominant, subdominant, and their relatives, up to 6 keys in all) and have these separate chunks of work saved, all we then have to do at a later time is pull them up on the screen, begin connecting them together like a string of pearls using additional episodic or transitional material based upon fragments of the subject or countersubjects and their inverses, and the fugue will seem to assemble itself [See blog, Ten Steps].

 It's a good idea in a piece like this where the subject is 8 bars long to allow 8 bars or more of episodic (transitional) material between entries, with maybe the first 4 bars remaining in the key being left and the second 4 taking the music into the key being approached, and stick to this basic plan throughout the course of the fugue for the sake of consistency.